All Episodes

 Now, Obama is demanding that Israel tell him exactly what happened.

-Netanyahu wanna say, well, I want the details of the 32 people Chicago killed over the weekend.
+Netanyahu wants to say, well, I want the details on the 32 people Chicago killed over the weekend, and I want to know what you're doing about it.

 I know it'll never happen.

-But I mean, that that's just uh that that's is my uh my my reaction.
+But I mean, that's just my reaction.

 Obama administration moves to distance itself from BP on oil spill response.

-The Obama administration taking steps to distance itself from BP, dispatching a lawyer and an activist.
+The Obama administration taking steps to distance itself from BP, dispatching a lawyer and an activist, the Attorney General Eric Holder, to the Gulf Coast to meet with federal and state prosecutors.

-The uh Holder trip could signal that the environmental calamity might become the subject of a criminal investigation.
+The Holder trip could signal that the environmental calamity might become the subject of a criminal investigation.

 The opening of a criminal investigation or civil action against BP, if either were to happen, would create the unusual situation of the federal government weighing charges against a company that it is simultaneously depending on for the most critical elements of the response to the record oil spill.